-Boarding windows with Stucco and Brick Siding
+Boarding Up Your Windows with Stucco and Brick Siding

 Despite the difference in building materials, the instructions to board your windows is primarily the same as a vinyl siding process.
 The difference is in the spacing of plywood panels, which is a suggested 15” apart.
 You will also want to utilize bolts because the material is thicker and can be harder to drill with even the strongest bit (especially with brick).